opensrp/opensrp-web/docs/Architecture/containers.md

-# CONTAINERS
+# Containers

-in this section, I will take you through the basic process of creating and adding a container to the existing opensrp code base
+In this section, I will take you through the basic process of creating and adding a container to the existing opensrp code base

 Ill use the Clients container for code examples along the way.

 ## why are there components and containers

-containers are different to components in that containers are components that are connected to the redux store
+Containers are different to components in that containers are components that are connected to the redux store

 While a component should be purely presentational a container can receive state updates and dispatch actions , however the actual Dom elements rendering is relegated to the underlying presentational component